-Polk County is southwest of the region and has more t 633,000 residents.
-It is adjacent to Lake and Osceola counties and is strategically located between Tampa a Orlando.
+Polk County is southwest of the region and has more than 633,000 residents.
+It is adjacent to Lake and Osceola counties and is strategically located between Tampa and Orlando.
 Interstate 4 (I-4) is the primary transportation corridor linking Polk to the region.
-The Central Florida Intermodal Logistics Center (ILC) is situated on 318 ting Garden and Winter Park.
-There are 109 centerline miles of the CFX System located within Orange County and each e of 4.07 mi's mile plays a critical role in the daily movement of goods and services that drive the Central Florida economic engine.
-6 OSCEOLA COUNTY 1,506 Square Miles da. of Of the four counties within the CFX jurisdiction, Osceola has the largest geographical area - more than 1,500 square miles - but the smallest population - 422,000 residents.
-Most people live in the northwest and largely within its two cities, Kissimmee (the county seat) and St. Cloud, along with the well-established communities of Poinciana and Celebration.
-The bulk of Osceola is dominated by ranch lands, undeveloped prairies, woods and marshes.
-SEMINOLE COUNTY 344 Square Miles 2 Seminole is less than one-quarter the size of Osceola and barely one-third the size of Orange.
-Regardless of its size, acres and provides a centralized hub for transportation, logistics and distribution serving Orlando, Tampa and other Florida markets, and supports thousands of jobs for the Central Florida economy.
-It has five 3,000- foot loading tracks and two 10,000-foot train arrival and departure tracks with a lift capacity of 300,000 containers per year.
-VOLUSIA COUNTY 1,432 Square Miles Volusia is just north of Seminole.
+The Central Florida Intermodal Logistics Center (ILC) is situated on 318 acres and provides a centralized hub for transportation, logistics and distribution serving Orlando, Tampa and other Florida markets, and supports thousands of jobs for the Central Florida economy.
+It has five 3,000-foot loading tracks and two 10,000-foot train arrival and departure tracks with a lift capacity of 300,000 containers per year.

+VOLUSIA COUNTY | 1,432 Square Miles

+Volusia is just north of Seminole.
 Volusia cities such as DeBary, Deland and Deltona have acted as extensions of the Central Florida community.
 Volusia has the "World's Most Famous Beach," Daytona Beach, which is home to the national headquarters of the National Association for Stock Car Auto Racing, or NASCAR.